-I thoroughly enjoyed talking about the ‘UX of copy and content’ with Andrea Zoellner, the Chief Content Creator at SiteGround.
+I thoroughly enjoyed talking about the ‘UX of copy and content’ with Andrea Zoellner, the VP of Marketing at Kinsta.
 The core topic of our conversation was, in a nutshell, how to make sure that we all try and create the best possible web for everyone.
 And yes, it starts from copy.

 The interview is filled with good tips on copywriting in general, and on how to make sure your ‘microcopy’ (yes, it’s a thing!) gives your readers the best possible UX.
 Watch it, to find out how.

 I met Andrea after her talk at WordCamp London 2019, which essentially explained how you cannot underestimate the importance of copy, even the tiniest little tidbits of communication on your website, because they are a crucial ingredient of good user experience.
 They will ultimately inform your visitor’s impression and enjoyment of your website or digital product.

 During Andrea’s talk, I found myself nodding furiously all the time and frantically taking notes: to me, it was a serious contender to best talk of WCLDN 2019.

 So I was delighted when Andrea accepted to talk to us geeks about the subject of the UX of copy.

 Because in fact, 95% of the internet is still copy.